Generations Keynote Speaker Brian Carter

 - How each generation wants to be marketed to and influenced… so that you can boost new customers, customer engagement and your bottom line.

-- How top companies use specific Generational Frameworks to create big win-wins with customers and employees.
+- How top companies use specific Generational Frameworks to create big win-wins with customers and employees- and what definitely doesn’t work with generational customer approaches!

-- Which generational stereotypes and strategies fail and how to get a bigger response.
+- Generational stereotypes and strategies that fail and new alternatives for getting a bigger response.

 GEN X-Perience: Generational Customer Experiences That Boost Word of Mouth Activity and Generate Business